kkumar-iitkgp/Multi_Modal_Brain_Fingerprinting/README.md

 # Multi_Modal_Brain_Fingerprinting

-Multi-modal brain fingerprinting: a manifold approximation based framework
+The code in this repository reproduces most of the analysis reported in "Multi-modal brain fingerprinting: a manifold approximation based framework".